vctfence/scrapbee/AUTOMATION.md

 #### SCRAPYARD_PACK_PAGE

-Packs all resources (images, CSS, etc.) referenced by a web-page into a single HTML string.
+Packs content of all resources (images, CSS, etc.) referenced by a web-page into a single HTML string.
+When displayed in the browser, such a page will not rely on any external dependencies.
 This message creates a new tab which is required for its operation and closes it on completion.
 The tab could be hidden through the `hide_tab` message option.
 Although this option may be useful in the case of mass API calls, please be careful with it, since Firefox may complain about hidden